mne-tools/mne-cpp/doc/gh-pages/pages/download/download.md

 ---

 Using the latest stable release is recommended for users who wish to use MNE-CPP's command line tools and GUIs.
-But if you want to checkout the latest features, try downloading the [development versions](../development/development.md).
+But if you want to check out the latest features, try downloading the [development versions](../development/development.md).

 We are also developing some of our aplications so that they can run directly on the browser.
 No need to install anything!
 See [On the browser](webasm.md).